Socialist Party of Great Britain: Socialism

 By conference resolution, the party's object must be printed on all literature it distributes as an indication of its importance.
 This object is the following:

 Unlike similar formulations such as the Labour Party's original wording of Clause IV, it deliberately excludes the means of exchange.
 This highlights a central characteristic of the party as remaining advocates of socialism as a society in which the need for money is eliminated.
 As such, it rejects the argument that the economic calculation problem is a barrier to such a society.
 They claim this can be achieved through calculation in kind (i.e. technical planning based on real physical units of demand), a system of regulated stock control—much like that used in supermarkets—to ensure goods are replenished after they are taken and used by members of the community satisfying their self-defined needs and the principle of the law of the minimum.
 This was formally set out in the 1980s in their pamphlet Socialism as a Practical Alternative.

 Marx

-Although the SPGB claim to follow the philosopher Karl Marx's precepts, they claim to follow them simply because they are correct in their own right and not because Marx was a special individual, sometimes quoting his own contention that Je ne suis pas marxiste ("I am not a Marxist").
+The SPGB report to follow Karl Marx's precepts because they are correct in their own right, sometimes quoting his own contention that Je ne suis pas marxiste ("I am not a Marxist").
 However, they do often challenge the use of the term Marxist in the media, specifically when used to describe guerrilla and terrorist movements that have nothing to do with what the SPGB considers to be working class socialist emancipation.